-Last year was one of the most noteworthy years of my life.
+Last year was one of the most exceptional years of my life.
 From Launching my portfolio website to being recognised in design galleries, to running a half-marathon, to working for ClearTax and Purepoint.
-An idea to document some of the most eventful memories and gratify all the achievements emerged through a thoughtful conversation with a friend.
+An idea to document some of the most memorable events and gratify all the achievements emerged through a thoughtful conversation with a friend.
 The stories, the learnings, the experiences are written in a non-linear way, with no degree of importance.
 They are meant to serve as an inspiration for setting up higher goals for 2018.
 The post also covers some of the travel stories, recommendations, marathon-tips, coupon codes and more to encourage fellow developers to spend more time offline and live a balanced life.

 Portfolio site: (Awards, Mentions & Recognitions)

 During mid-February 2017, I launched my portfolio website and an accompanying blog-post noting down tips & tricks used to load the website in less than 3 seconds.
 The website and the post gained a lot of appreciation, tweets and recognition.
 Some of the most notable ones are as follows:

 CreativeBloq: 10 great examples of web design portfolios for 2017